AlphaHydrae/blog/_drafts/2021-01-31-you-should-refactor-all-the-time.md

 ---
 layout: post
-title: You should refactor every day
+title: You should refactor all the time
 date: '2021-01-22 20:00:00 +0100'
 comments: true
 today: